Francis Maude has announced a series of measures to make it easier for small and medium sized enterprises to do business with government.

 Cabinet Office Minister Francis Maude has announced a series of measures to make it easier for small and medium sized enterprises (SMEs) to do business with government.

-Speaking at today’s Summit for Small Business, which was hosted by the Department for Business Innovation and Skills, Francis Maude announced a number of steps being taken by the Cabinet Office to help the government achieve its ambition to award 25% of government contracts to SMEs.
+Speaking at today’s (1 November 2010) Summit for Small Business, which was hosted by the Department for Business, Innovation and Skills, Francis Maude announced a number of steps being taken by the Cabinet Office to help the government achieve its ambition to award 25% of government contracts to SMEs.

 The new measures are designed to address head-on the areas that SMEs have consistently highlighted as the biggest barriers to doing business with the public sector.
 Key measures include plans to:

-- improve the transparency of public procurement opportunities; and
+- improve the transparency of public procurement opportunities

-- require major suppliers to guarantee subcontractors working on government contracts are paid within 30 days and encouraging them to pass these payment terms down supply chains.
+- require major suppliers to guarantee subcontractors working on government contracts are paid within 30 days and encourage them to pass these payment terms down supply chains

 Mr Maude said: